MILLION-DOLLAR URLS: The most expensive domain names of all time

 Date sold: October 2013

-A man named Rick Schwartz registered eBet.com in 1996 for $100.
-He held onto it for nearly 20 years -- making a juicy profit off of it when the domain company Network Solutions bought it for $1.35 million.
+A man named Rick Schwartz registered eBet.com in 1996 for $US100.
+He held onto it for nearly 20 years -- making a juicy profit off of it when the domain company Network Solutions bought it for $US1.35 million.

 Because Schwartz has made a number of high-profile sales (you'll run into another much later in this list), he's earned the nickname 'Domain King.'